HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 # adv_data_aug_hmm
-Adversarial Data Augmentation for Anomaly Detection in Intelligent Autonomous Systems
+Castellini A., Masillo F., Azzalini D., Amigoni F., Farinelli A., Adversarial Data Augmentation for Anomaly Detection in Intelligent Autonomous Systems

 In order to use this software the user needs to create a conda environment (or alternatively having a Python3.8 valid installation with all the dependencies) with the following command: